best-surrogacy-agencies-in-denver colorado

 Colorado Surrogacy Law: What You Need to Know

 Colorado’s surrogacy legal framework is among the most comprehensive and clearly codified in the United States.
-Unlike states that rely on case law or unwritten judicial preferences, Colorado enacted specific statutory protections through the Colorado Surrogacy Agreement Act (HB 21-1022), signed by Governor Polis on May 6, 2021, and codified as C.R.S. § 19-4.5-101 et seq.
+Unlike states that rely on case law or unwritten judicial preferences, Colorado enacted specific statutory protections through the Colorado Surrogacy Agreement Act, signed by Governor Polis on May 6, 2021, and codified as C.R.S. § 19-4.5-101 et seq.
 Here is what every intended parent and surrogate candidate needs to know before starting a Colorado journey.

 • Codified statutory framework.
 C.R.S. § 19-4.5-101 through 19-4.5-114 establishes comprehensive rules for surrogacy agreements, eligibility, required contract contents, parentage establishment, termination rights, and enforcement — eliminating reliance on judicial discretion or case-by-case interpretation.